apapoudakis/myshell/README.md

 # Unix Shell

-This is an implementation of a unix shell in C.
+This is an implementation of a unix shell in C. The shell supports basic commands which can be executed from execvp function and some built in commands like cd and quit.

 Execution:
 - cd to the correct path